ugurcancetin/Design-Patterns-Java8/Creational DPs/Factory-Method-DP/ReadMe.md

 * When a class wants that its sub-classes specify the objects to be created.
 * When the parent classes choose the creation of objects to its sub-classes.

+## Pitfalls

+* More complex to implement.
+More classes are involved and need unit testing.
+* It's not easy to refactor code that is built on top of Factory Method design pattern.
+* Sometimes this pattern forces you to subclass just to create appropriate instance.

 ## Examples:
 * Calendar
 * ResourceBundle